 Families/friends can fully embrace the slower pace of life in this idyllic rural retreat on the northern edge of the Lake District.
 Lakes and mountains are to the south and the Solway Coast is to the north.

-Park View is located in the peaceful rural village of Bothel on the northern borders of the Lake District, accommodating up to 8 guests and 3 dogs.
+This lovely holiday property is located in the peaceful rural village of Bothel on the northern borders of the Lake District, accommodating up to eight guests and three dogs.
 It has views towards Binsey, one of the easier climbs of Wainwright's fells in the UNESCO Lake District National Park.
 The front and rear gardens are both large and full of intrigue, not least of which is the miniature stone circle, correctly positioned to coincide with the Summer Solstice!
 Free range hens belonging to the owners provide fresh eggs and frogs, hedgehogs, bats and cats are frequent visitors to the gardens.
 Dogs are welcome, although neither garden is fully enclosed.

-Park View is the perfect launch pad for the Northern Lakes, the border city of Carlisle and the Solway Coast and its Area of Outstanding Natural Beauty.
-Bassenthwaite is five miles away, Keswick 12 miles, Cockermouth seven miles, the Western Lakes, Skiddaw and the Solway Coast ten miles away.
-The cottage is only a short walk from the local pub, the Greyhound Inn, which serves good food.
+The property is the perfect launch pad for the Northern Lakes, the border city of Carlisle and the Solway Coast and its Area of Outstanding Natural Beauty.
+Bassenthwaite is 5 miles away, Keswick 12 miles, Cockermouth seven miles, the Western Lakes, Skiddaw and the Solway Coast ten miles away.
+The cottage is only a short walk from the local pub which serves good food.
 Park View is the ideal location from which a large family or group of friends can explore Cumbria.

 The property is a fully accessible cottage suitable for families with children and dogs.
 It boasts spacious accommodation, large gardens, views of sheep grazing in pastures and close proximity to both the coastline and the Lake District National Park.